top of page

 Writer's picture: Joshua YoungJoshua Young

-As an estate planner, a frequent question I encounter is: How can I safeguard my property from care home expenses, debt, and remarriage?
-Allow me to explain this with a real-life example.
+As an estate planner, I often get asked, How can I protect my property from care home costs, debts, and remarriage?
+Let me share a real-life example to illustrate this.

 Protecting Your Property from Remarriage

 Even if Emily updates her will after remarrying, there’s another risk: divorce.
-With divorce rates among millennials soaring from 19% to 42%, the family home could become entangled in a divorce settlement, leaving the children with less—or even nothing.
+With divorce rates soaring to 42%, the family home could become entangled in a divorce settlement, leaving the children with less—or even nothing.

 Protecting Your Property from Debt and Legal Claims